AWF-GAUG/TreeCrownDelineation/README.md

 To do

 ## 3 Using pre-trained models
-To do
+The weights of pre-trained models can be found [here](https://owncloud.gwdg.de/index.php/s/9cUza134XSOwZsB).
+You have to download them manually.
+The weights can be used by the inference script described below.
+Apart from that you can load the model via `torch.jit.load()`.

 ## 4 Application / Inference
 Applying a trained neural network is rather simple by using the `inference.py` script, although the number of command line arguments is a bit overwhelming.
 We have to tell the script, which polygon extraction setting we want to use; look at the script's documentation to find out more by typing `inference.py -h`.
+It is possible to use several models at once, averaging the results, which improves performance.

 Optional parameters (look at the paper for more info):
 - `-ndvi` whether or not to concat the NDVI